armory/documentation/_spinnaker_install_admin_guides/upgrade-oss-to-armory.md

      index.docker.io/armory/halyard-armory:{{ site.data.versions.halyard-armory-version }}
    ```

+    Note the different Docker image and different container name.

-1. Exec into the Halyard container
+3. Exec into the Halyard container:

    ```
    docker exec -it armory-halyard bash
    ```

-1. Update the version of Spinnaker
+4. Update the version of Spinnaker:

    ```bash
    hal config version edit --version $(hal version latest -q)
    ```

-   (This will use the latest version; If you want to use a different version, use `hal version list` to get a list of available versions, and then `hal config version edit --version X.X.X` to specify a specific version).
+   This will use the latest stable version.
+If you want to use a different version, use `hal version list` to get a list of available versions, and then `hal config version edit --version X.X.X` to specify a specific version.

-1. Apply your changes
+5. Apply your changes

    ```bash
    hal deploy apply